Drive (1997 film): Plot

 Toby Wong, a special agent from Hong Kong, has had an advanced bio-device installed in his chest, giving him superhuman speed and agility.
 Because he does not want China to have the device after Hong Kong reverts to Chinese control, he flees to San Francisco with Chinese forces in hot pursuit.
 Toby plans to sell the device to a company in Los Angeles for $5 million.
 The forces in pursuit are led by hillbilly assassin Vic Madison.
 Because Toby has the device in his chest, the mercenaries are ordered to take him alive, meaning they cannot simply shoot him in the torso/kill him, giving him an added advantage in fights.

 While being chased, Toby enters a bar where he meets a down-on-his-luck, gregarious songwriter named Malik Brody.
 After Toby dispatches his pursuers, wrecking the bar, the police arrive.
 They believe Toby is a criminal and try to apprehend him.
 To escape, Toby takes Malik hostage.
 Once they are in Malik's car, Toby assures him that he means Malik no harm, and asks him for a lift to Los Angeles.
 Malik is initially incredulous and refuses, but the two are still being chased by Madison and his men (Toby's device emits a tracking signal they can follow).
 After a variety of adventures, including being handcuffed together by Madison and escaping a bus station ambush, the two form a friendship and Malik agrees to bring Toby to Los Angeles.

 The pair stop at a motel and meet wild child Deliverance Bodine, who is instantly enamored with Malik.
 Madison and his men assault the motel and try to capture Toby using shock sticks.
 Toby beats them up, while Malik and Deliverance get into a gun fight with more mercenaries in the garage.
 Deliverance proves to be both crazy and extremely effective with guns.
 Ultimately Madison becomes so frustrated at his team's failures that he blows up the motel with a triple rocket launcher, but Toby, Malik and Deliverance escape.
 Toby and Malik leave Deliverance at a diner and continue on, stopping at a karaoke bar.

 The chairman of the company that installed the device in Toby, Mr. Lau, has been bankrolling the pursuit of Toby.
 Mr. Lau's team replicates and improves the device that was installed in Toby, and they implant this new version in another man, the "Advanced Model."
 Mr. Lau orders the Advanced Model to take control of the hunt for Toby and to kill him, since they no longer need Toby's older model of the device.
 Madison chafes at having to take orders from the Advanced Model, but ultimately acquiesces.

 Toby and Malik have a climactic showdown with the Advanced Model, Madison, and the mercenaries in the karaoke bar.
 After a long battle, Toby destroys the Advanced Model.
-Malik, meanwhile, manages to kill Madison.
+Malik, meanwhile, manages to defeat Madison.
 The two depart for Los Angeles to deliver the device to the US buyer, with Toby now planning to split the money with Malik.